OxNinja/blog/content/posts/bggp3/index.md

 The first crashes were "only" some SEGFAULT, and the files were also already a bit tiny: **79 bytes for a crash**.

-So my first crash was due to the following file:
+So my first crash was due to the following file (base64):

 ```base64
 ZnVuY3Rpb64gZigpIHsKfQoKYSA9IFsKICB2b2lkIDAsCiAgdm9pZCBmLAogIHZvaWQgZigpCl07
 CgpyZXN1bHQgPSBhID09ICIsLCI7Cg==
 ```

-Which was on fact this payload:
+Which gives:

 ```js
 functio f() {